 The Government of Canada created the Green Construction through Wood (GCWood) Program to encourage greater use of wood in construction projects in Canada.
-We want to catalyze a broader awareness of, and domestic capacity for, innovative tall wood buildings, timber bridges and low-rise wood commercial buildings.
+We want to catalyze a broader awareness of, and domestic capacity for, innovative tall wood buildings, timber bridges and low-rise non-residential wood buildings.
 Building with wood offers many benefits, including GHG emission reductions and opportunities for economic growth.

 GCWood provides non-repayable contributions of up to 100% of a project’s eligible incremental costs for the demonstration of innovative mass timber products and systems.
 The funding is intended to offset the cost of being the “first mover” of wood-intensive projects, and to support the development of knowledge and tools to support the success of future projects.

 Knowledge and information developed using GCWood funding will fall under a Creative Commons license to allow for knowledge sharing.
 For details about what information could be made available, please contact a GCWood team member.

 The GCWood program supports Canada’s transition to a more wood-inclusive construction industry by funding projects that encourage:

 - greater adoption and commercialization of wood-based products in the construction of innovative tall wood buildings, timber bridges, and low-rise non-residential wood buildings

 - replication of demonstrated innovative non-traditional wood-based buildings and timber bridges

 - research that addresses the gap in technical information needed to facilitate revisions to the 2020 and 2025 National Building Code of Canada (NBCC) to allow tall wood buildings beyond the current 6 storey limit

 To receive information about the GCWood program, please join our mailing list by contacting the GCWood team.

 - reduced GHG emissions from renewable and sustainable resources